andrewg5/JavaTraining2024/Pokemon/README.md

 # Let's Make Pokemon!

 ## Rules
-1. All classes must be in their own file
+1. All classes must be in their own file (Packages)

-2. Must model Encapsulation in variables and methods (use public and private appropriately)
+2. Mustuse public and private appropriately in all instance variables and methods (Encapsulation!)

 3. Must have comments above each method breifly explaining what it is intended to do

-4. Must have an abstract class “Pokemon” that all individual pokemon inherit from (abstraction!)
+4. Must have an abstract class “Pokemon” that all individual pokemon inherit from (Abstraction!)

      a.
 Must have an instance variable for health